darkeclipz/shader-compendium/docs/lighting.md

 ## GGX

-The GGX lighting model is derived in this paper: http://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.pdf.
+The GGX lighting model is a microfacet model for refracting through rough surfaces.
+It is also a model that is becoming popular for lighting in video games.
+[1] The GGX lighting model is [derived in this paper](http://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.pdf).

 ```glsl
 float G1V(float dotNV, float k) {